-Google unveils movie rentals, Music Beta for AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Google unveils movie rentals, Music Beta for AndroidAlex Wagner - Editorial Director of News and Content

 Following up on Google's announcement of Android 3.1 and Ice Cream Sandwich earlier this morning, the folks from Mountain View also unveiled a couple of new media services for use with Android.
 First up is the ability to rent movies directly from the Android Market.
 Pricing starts at $1.99, although most newer movies look like they'll set you back $3.99, and users will be able to rent movies for 30 days and will have 24 hours to finish watching a rented film.
 There's also the option to "pin" a rented movie, which will download a film in the background for viewing when there's no Internet connection available.
 You can check out the movie selection right now over at the web version of the Android Market, and users of Android 3.1 will be getting the feature today while anyone on Android 2.2 or higher on a phone will get it in a few weeks.